Introduction to the Fascinating World of Mushrooms

 Family of fungi that live at the expense of other living organisms, with a negative effect on the host.

-Thermal process to eliminate some of the microorganisms in a medium, used to prolong the preservation of food or prepare a substrate for growing mushrooms.
+Thermal process used to eliminate some microorganisms in an environment, used to extend food preservation or prepare a substrate for mushroom cultivation.

-Fungal wood disease caused by wood-eating fungi that degrade lignin, making the wood friable and whitish.
+Cryptogamic wood disease caused by lignin-degrading fungi, making the wood crumbly and whitish.

-Wood rot caused by fungi that specialize in breaking down cellulose, giving the wood a brown color.
+Wood rot caused by fungi specialized in degrading cellulose, giving the wood a brown color.

-Family of fungi that decompose dead matter, such as agarics, oyster mushrooms and shiitake mushrooms, mainly breaking down lignin and cellulose.
+Family of fungi that decompose dead matter, such as agarics, oyster mushrooms, and shiitakes, mainly breaking down lignin and cellulose.

-English name for “mushroom spawn” or “seeding mycelium”.
+English name for the "spawn" or the "inoculum mycelium".

-Microscopic dust which constitutes the organ of propagation of fungi, produced by the sexual reproduction of fungi.
+Microscopic dust that constitutes the propagation organ of fungi, produced by the sexual reproduction of fungi.

-Reproductive system of so-called higher fungi, commonly called "mushroom" in popular language.
+Reproductive organ of so-called higher fungi, commonly called "mushroom" in popular language.

-Process aimed at eliminating all micro-organisms present in an environment using heat under pressure, often used for the preparation of mushroom spawn.
+Process aimed at eliminating all microorganisms present in an environment using heat under pressure, often used for preparing the "spawn" of mushrooms.

-The foot or stem of the mushroom, which supports the cap.
+The stalk or stem of the mushroom, which supports the cap.
 The stipe can vary in size and shape depending on the species.

-Material on which the mycelium develops, nourishes and spreads, such as manure compost for mushrooms or straw for lignicultural mushrooms.
+Material on which the mycelium develops, feeds, and spreads, such as manure compost for button mushrooms or straw for wood-decay mushrooms.

 Reishi, shiny ganoderma.